Sally Mayes: Biography

 In 1997 she appeared at the Queens Theatre in the Park in a production of Stephen Sondheim's Marry Me A Little.

 In 2000 Mayes appeared Off-Broadway as Keely in James Hindman's critically acclaimed musical Pete 'n' Keely.
 For her performance she was nominated for a Drama Desk Award for Outstanding Actress in a Musical.
 That same year she appeared in a small role in the film Double Parked.

-In 2001 she returned to the Queens Theatre in the Park to appear in the play Decade and she appeared in the musical review The Broadway Musicals of 1943 at Town Hall.
+In 2001 she returned to the Queens Theatre in the Park to appear in the play Decade.
+She also appeared in the musical revue The Broadway Musicals of 1943 at Town Hall.

-She toured the United States in a production of Claudia Shear's and James Lapine's Dirty Blonde and appeared on Sex and the City in the episode Coulda, Woulda, Shoulda.
+She toured the United States in a production of Claudia Shear's and James Lapine's Dirty Blonde, and appeared on Sex and the City in the episode Coulda, Woulda, Shoulda.
 In 2002 she guest starred on Law & Order: Criminal Intent as Brenda in the episode Crazy.
 In 2003 she returned to Broadway as Aunt Corene in the musical Urban Cowboy, earning a third Drama Desk Award nomination.
 In 2005 she appeared in the ensemble of the film The Producers.

 When Mayes isn't working as an actress, she maintains a busy schedule as a concert and cabaret singer in New York City.
-Stephen Holden of The New York Times wrote in a 2001 review, "There is hardly a cabaret performer in New York who couldn't learn something from Sally Mayes.
+Stephen Holden of The New York Times wrote in a 2001 review:

+"There is hardly a cabaret performer in New York who couldn't learn something from Sally Mayes.
 The plucky platinum-haired singer and actress embodies a hard-shelled professionalism that is too often missing from the nightclub stage.
 Alternately sparkly and brassy, and exuding a determined can-do energy, Ms. Mayes often suggests a contemporary cabaret descendant of Ginger Rogers."